Crossover (David Cross and Peter Banks album)

 Crossover is an album by former King Crimson violinist David Cross and former Yes guitarist Peter Banks.
 It is drawn largely from a single day of improvising by the duo that was polished later on.

 Production

 Cross and Banks performed a series of violin and guitar improvisations on the afternoon of 10 August 2010.
 The two had met on a joint tour in 2006, featuring the David Cross Band and Peter Banks's Harmony in Diversity.
 Banks died in 2013 and Cross could not bring himself to return to the recordings for some time.
 When he finally did, he worked with producer Tony Lowe to polish and complete the material.
 In 2018/19 they invited various musicians with connections to Yes (including Tony Kaye, Oliver Wakeman, Billy Sherwood and Geoff Downes) and King Crimson (including Pat Mastelotto and Jeremy Stacey) to "interpret the music as freely and creatively" as they wished.

+Additional material from the same session was released in 2026 as the mini-album The Other Horizon.